-The small, tightly twisted buds of this Huang Shan Yun Wu have a gentle fresh green and almost candy-like fragrance.
+The tightly twisted leaves of this Huang Shan Yun Wu have a bright and fresh green fragrance.
 The brewed liquor has a very light champagne colour and a clean, slightly grassy and vegetal aroma.
-The light processing results in a taste that is crisp, tangy and light, with a sweet and slightly corny aftertaste.
+The light processing results in a taste that is crisp, tangy and light, with a sweet and slightly fruity aftertaste.
 There is no astringency and very little dryness in this tea, but there are notes that are reminiscent of blackcurrant leaves, with a fresh and sharp presence.
 The resulting cup is refreshing and easily drinkable.

 We suggest brewing at 80°C for 2-3 minutes according to your taste.
 It can be brewed 3 or more times depending on your taste preferences.